svalinn/ALARA/doc/usersguide/errortext.rst

 **-1: Memory allocation error: <string>**

-    An error in the runtime allocation of memory occured. ''<string>'' reports the function
+    An error in the runtime allocation of memory occured.
+    '<string>' reports the function and variable
-    and variable where the error occurred.
+    where the error occurred.

-**9000: Programming Error:... **
+**9000: Programming Error:...**